 WHY I HAVEN'T BEEN WORKING A 9-5

 I often get told that I'm "living the dream" here in NY, and then it’s usually followed up with, “Sooo…what do you even do though?”.
 Some of my most frequently asked questions are how I’m able to support myself in such an expensive city, and what It is that I actually do on a day to day basis to bring the money in; and I'm always hesitant to answer for several reasons.
-I I LOVE what I do and having the freedom to be wherever, whenever.
-In face thats one of my favorite parts is being able to drop things at a moments notice to take a vacation or have lunch with friends, or work from my bed all day if I want to.
+One, I LOVE what I do and having the freedom to be wherever, whenever.
+In fact thats one of my favorite parts is being able to drop things at a moments notice to take a vacation or have lunch with friends, or work from my bed all day if I want to.
 But its taken a long time for me to consider what I’ve been doing as a legitimate job.
 There are a ton of LONG hours and lots of work that sometimes goes unrewarded.
 Typically, society has led us to believe that we needed a traditional 9-5 to consider ourselves “employed” or successful, but bloggers and influencers came and threw a big wrench on that belief.
 Times are changing my friends and Im learning this traditional thinking isn't so true anymore.
 Just because you don’t have a 9-5 job, doesn’t mean you haven’t made it and aren’t successful in your own way (as long as your bringing in the bacon LOL).
-No longer do you have to be tied to a job you hate.
-Anyone can make a career out of almost anything they love, as long as they're willing to work hard for it.
+No longer do you have to be tied to a job you despise.
+In fact, in more ways than one I think this “modern day job” is more stressful and difficult, especially since a lot of times you’re juggling multiple roles (CEO, creative director, secretary, accountant, etc) and you’re only one person.
+Nowadays, Anyone can make a career out of almost anything they love, as long as they're willing to work hard for it.
 A lot of these new-age jobs that look extremely glamorous, are filled with just as much hard work, behind the scenes, as it is with fun times and parties.
 I personally put in well over 40+ hours in a week between my blog and my freelancing clients, and I know several of my other blog friends who put in just as much, if not more.
 It’s also pretty hard to pinpoint and narrow down exactly what I do in to a single descriptive title that makes sense to everyone, but I’m attempting to break it down a bit for you guys.

 My day’s aren’t ever the same so I don’t have a typical or set daily schedule either.
 Some days I may not have a ton to do, and others I’ll be working literally morning, noon + night.
 My work days typically last around 8-10 hours.
 I manage my client’s influencer marketing strategy which means tons of research and list building and lots of deadlines, I run Instagram for a couple brand’s and am responsible for producing the content across their instagram channels, I have an overflowing inbox that will probably never be on 0, blog sponsorships, photo shoots, meetings, phone calls, I have multiple work events/dinners on top of these blog posts and scheduling time for friends as well as me (which usually coincide with something else on this list LOL).
 This all probably sounds completely crazy, but not every day is the same and I definitely do get a few “off days” here and there, but I still feel like I could always be doing more.
 I feel very fortunate that I’m able to spend time working on projects, and I also have the flexibility to travel, make my own schedule and take a “day off” whenever I want to (even though that’s extremely rare).
 This schedule/lifestyle might not work for everyone, but it works for me, at least for now.
 I hope you enjoyed taking a peek at what I do day-day and hopefully this helped answer any lingering questions you may have had!
 If you have anymore, don’t be afraid to comment below or DM me! - xo